ishfaqMorshed/Lead-Scraper-Automation/README.md

 ## Overview

 Lead Scraper is an automated lead generation and data extraction system designed to collect valuable business intelligence.
-It scrapes data from various online sources and organizes it for use in sales and marketing campaigns.
+It scrapes data from various online sources(USED APIFY API) and organizes it for use in sales and marketing campaigns.

 ---